Raman scattering: Selection rules

 In contrast to IR spectroscopy, where there is a requirement for a change in dipole moment for vibrational excitation to take place, Raman scattering requires a change in polarizability.
 A Raman transition from one state to another is allowed only if the molecular polarizability of those states is different.
 For a vibration, this means that the derivative of the polarizability with respect to the normal coordinate associated to the vibration is non-zero: $\frac{\partial \alpha}{\partial Q} \ne 0$.
 In general, a normal mode is Raman active if it transforms with the same symmetry of the quadratic forms $(x^2, y^2, z^2, xy, xz, yz)$, which can be verified from the character table of the molecule's point group.
 As with IR spectroscopy, only fundamental excitations ($\Delta\nu=\pm1$) are allowed according to the QHO.
 There are however many cases where overtones are observed.
-The rule of mutual exclusion, which states that vibrational modes cannot be both IR and Raman active, applies to certain molecules.
+The rule of mutual exclusion, which states that vibrational modes cannot be both IR and Raman active, applies to molecules with a center of symmetry.

 The specific selection rules state that the allowed rotational transitions are $\Delta J=\pm2$, where $J$ is the rotational state.
 This generally is only relevant to molecules in the gas phase where the Raman linewidths are small enough for rotational transitions to be resolved.

 A selection rule relevant only to ordered solid materials states that only phonons with zero phase angle can be observed by IR and Raman, except when phonon confinement is manifest.